ItamarCorsia/LinguaChat/README.md

 - Profile Management: Users can update their profile details (email, password, or picture) anytime.

 ## The directory ScreensAsImg have all the screen shots of all the screens.
-Screen flow
+# Screen Flow

-Welcome screen :
+## Welcome Screen

-Welcome to the App!
+### Welcome to the App!

 On this screen, you have two main options:

-Login:
+1. **Login**
-If you already have an account, you can log in by clicking the "Login" button.
+   If you already have an account, you can log in by clicking the **"Login"** button.
 This will take you to the face detection login page where the system will recognize you using facial recognition.

-Sign In (Register):
+2. **Sign In (Register)**
-If you're new here and don't have an account yet, click the "Sign in" button to create a new account and get started.
+   If you're new here and don't have an account yet, click the **"Sign in"** button to create a new account and get started.

 Choose the option that suits you and enjoy the experience!